 - 1. While viewing the module content in the Portal, click the menu icon in the right-hand side of the dark blue ribbon. - 2.
 Under the section MODULE, select the option Publish module....
 A dialog shows up. - 3.
 Publish your module as new or substitute an existing module.
 Choose between: - ◆ Create new module.
 Type in a name for the module that is not repeated.
-Note that, in the list of existing modules, you do not see the names of those modules that were created by administrators with a different administration domain.
+Note that, in the list of existing modules, normal users do not see the names of those modules that were created by administrators.
 Therefore, there can be a name conflict even if you do not see the name that you chose for your module in the list. - ◆ Replace existing module.
-Note that you can only replace those modules created by you or by other administrators with the same administration domain. - 1.
-Choose the module to replace from the list. - 4.
-Optional: Tick the box Keep a copy in my personal content if you do not want the module to disappear from your PERSONAL section after publishing. - 5.
-Click Done to actually publish the module.
+Note that only administrators can replace the modules created by other administrators. - 1.
+Choose the module to replace from the list. - Optional: Tick the box Keep a copy in my personal content if you do not want the module to disappear from your PERSONAL section after publishing.

+5. Click Done to actually publish the module.

-After publishing the module, you can assign the module to a role.
+After publishing the module, administrators can assign the module to a role.